Bỏ qua đến nội dung

 Test 3: Check the counter

-• Go to States and see whether counter.shipper_count changes to > 0 when there is a delivery driver.
+• Go to States, see if counter.shipper_count changes to > 0 when there is a delivery person.

-• After 5 minutes, the counter should automatically reset back to 0.
+• After 5 minutes, the counter must automatically reset to 0.

-• Make sure the bot has permission to send images to the chat/group.
+• Ensure the bot has permission to send photos to the chat/group.

 • Check that the file /media/snapshots/gate_snapshot1.jpg has been created.

-Tips to reduce false alerts and optimize cost
+Tips to reduce false alarms and optimize costs

 2. Use a lightweight model (gemini_flash) for near real-time tasks.